splinedrive/kianRiscV/linux_socs/kianv_mc_rv32ima_sv32/README.md

 it took less than two weeks before we could boot real Linux on the FPGA.
 That was during the Christmas holidays, and it was a good opportunity to play around with it.

-The SoC is operating with the most recent kernel version, v6.9.6, and offers support for the following PMODs (as shown in the photo): GPIO (input, output), Network PMOD (Digilent PMOD NIC100), a second UART (PMOD UART by Digilent), and an OLED display (Digilent OLEDrgb 64x96, 16-bit).
+The SoC is operating with the most recent stable kernel version, and offers support for the following PMODs (as shown in the photo): GPIO (input, output), Network PMOD (Digilent PMOD NIC100), a second UART (PMOD UART by Digilent), and an OLED display (Digilent OLEDrgb 64x96, 16-bit).
 The board is capable of functioning without these PMODs, with the kernel adjusting accordingly.